hww/UnityTFSM/README.md

 void OnSpawned(OnSpawnEvent evt)
 {
   // Initialize the object.
-Start FSM if it needs
+Start FSM if it needs OnSpawnElevatorEvent e = evt as OnSpawnElevatorEvent;
+  template = e.GetTemplate;               // now we can access to template
-  // Copy data from template to this instance
+  // Copy data from template to this instance this.foo = template.foo;
+  this.bar = template.bar;
 }

 void OnDespawned()